Carnegie Mellon University

 Residential Experience

-Students will be housed in residence halls that are typically used for Carnegie Mellon first-year undergraduate students.
-Each building is staffed with a team of Resident Advisors (RAs) and a managing Community Advisor (CA) who is responsible for creating community and shaping the lived experience.
-These current Carnegie Mellon undergraduate students or recent CMU grads are selected through an intensive application and interview process.
-Prior to the arrival of the students, our residential staff receives robust training that gives them the tools needed to bolster a safe, inclusive, and supportive residential experience.
-Training includes (but is not limited to) conflict resolution, environment inclusivity, programming, supervision, and emergency response.
+The Pre-College residential experience allows students the opportunity to begin to build life skills for success in college and beyond.
+Students are housed in residence halls typically used for Carnegie Mellon first-year undergraduate students.
+Each building is staffed with a team of current Carnegie Mellon undergraduate students serving as Resident Advisors (RAs) and a managing Community Advisor (CA).
+Our residential staff is selected through an intensive application and interview process and receives robust training providing them with the tools needed to bolster a safe, inclusive, and supportive residential experience.

 Housing